blackchip-org/lfs-rpm/README.md

 a podman image dedicated to building individual packages instead of an entire operating system.

 The image is going to be pruned down to basic tools needed for building.
-These can be found in `containers/lfs-pod/mkpod.pkg.txt`.
 To create this image, first run:

 ### `./lfs 3 mkpod`